chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 ### Register A Facebook App

-1. Click on the `Create App` button
+1. Go to [Facebook developer portal](https://developers.facebook.com/apps/) and click on the "Create App" button

 ![facebook_create_app](./images/facebook/facebook-create-app.png)

-2. Select the option `Other`.
+2. Select the option "Other".

 ![facebook_other_app](./images/facebook/facebook_other_app.png)

-3. For the app type, choose `Business`.
+3. For the app type, choose "Business".

 ![facebook_business](./images/facebook/facebook_business.png)